 After their journey as an international team began in 1993, North Macedonia gradually rose up the FIFA World Rankings.
 Their highest position was 46th in October 2008.
-No milestone they have achieved in the past can compare, however, to the feat of qualifying for the next UEFA European Championship.
+No milestone they have achieved in the past can compare, however, to the feat of qualifying for Euro 2020.

 Establishment of North Macedonia national team